Second Boer War: Boer foreign volunteers

 While no other government actively supported the Boer cause, individuals from several countries volunteered and formed Foreign Volunteer Units.
 These primarily came from Europe, particularly the Netherlands, Germany and Sweden-Norway.
-Other countries such as France, Italy, Ireland (then part of the United Kingdom), and restive areas of the Russian Empire, including Poland and Georgia, also formed smaller volunteer corps.
+Other countries such as France, Italy, Ireland (then part of the United Kingdom), and restive areas of the Russian Empire, including Congress Poland and Georgia, also formed smaller volunteer corps.
 Finns fought in the Scandinavian Corps.
 Two volunteers, George Henri Anne-Marie Victor de Villebois-Mareuil of France and Yevgeny Maximov of Russia, became veggeneraals (fighting generals) of the South African Republic.